Birds: Threat to Lines or Threatened by Lines

 Wildlife Protection

-This edited past contribution to INMR by Igor Gutman (Sweden), Evgeny Solomonik (Russia) and Wallace Vosloo (South Africa) examined how birds and power lines co-exist in what is a close but mutually threatening relationship.
+This edited past contribution to INMR by Igor Gutman in Sweden, Evgeny Solomonik in Russia and Wallace Vosloo in South Africa examined how birds and power lines co-exist in what is a close but mutually threatening relationship.

-Past service experience from countries in Europe has suggested that up to 70-80% of outages on overhead lines can be directly attributed to birds.
-Although these types of outages are almost always characterized by successful automatic re-closure (i.e. from 94 to 97% of the time), there is still concern.
-In the past, this was due mainly to old type oil circuit breakers that required maintenance after each cycle of about 15 operations.
-More recently, the concern is due more to requirements for power quality and availability since many utilities set their own internal rules on average outages permitted each year per 100 km of line.
+Past service experience from countries such as Germany and Russia has suggested that as much as to 70-80% of all outages on overhead lines can be directly attributed to birds.
+Even though these types of outages are characterized by successful automatic re-closure from 94 to 97% of the time, power utilities are still concerned.
+In older days, the concern was due mainly to old oil circuit breakers that required maintenance after each cycle of about 15 operations.
+More recently, the worry has been due more to requirements for power quality and availability since utilities set their own internal rules on average outages permitted each year per 100 km of line.

 Bird electrocution on distribution lines.

-What makes this situation the more tragic is that the threat posed to birds by distribution lines has been documented for many years.
-Furthermore, there is adequate knowledge on how to solve or least largely reduce the problem by insulating conductors close to the tower using protective devices (e.g. insulating covers) of different shape and design.
+What makes this situation the more tragic is that the threat posed to birds by distribution lines has been documented for years.
+Moreover, there is adequate knowledge on how to solve or least largely reduce the problem by insulating the conductors close to the tower using protective devices (e.g. insulating covers) of different shape and design.

 Examples of how lines and structures can be made safer for birds.

-The principal requirement for such devices, usually made of polymeric materials, is that they have a service life similar to that of the components they are intended to protect, e.g. conductors, insulators, arresters, etc. In this regard, they must be resistant to deterioration from weathering and UV.
-Experience with such devices has been positive and the only issue is the cost necessary to provide sufficient protection in areas known to have high concentrations of birds.
+The principal requirement for such polymeric devices is that they have a service life similar to that of the components they are intended to protect, e.g. conductors, insulators, arresters, etc. In this regard, they must be resistant to deterioration from weathering and UV.
+Experience with such devices has generally been positive and the only issue is the cost necessary to provide sufficient protection in areas known to have high concentrations of birds.

-Unlike the widespread carnage affecting birds along distribution lines, transmission networks face a challenge of an entirely different sort.
-Here, flashovers of suspension strings by streamer-type excretions are relatively common and can affect lines of up to 500 kV.
-In these cases, the birds fly away basically unharmed (although no doubt stressed by the effects of the spectacular flashover) while network equipment has to be relied on to quickly restore the line.
+Unlike the widespread carnage affecting birds along distribution lines, transmission networks face a challenge of a different sort.
+Here, flashovers of suspension strings by streamer-type excretions are relatively common and affect lines up to 500 kV.
+In these cases, birds fly away basically unharmed, though stressed by the effects of the flashover, while network equipment has to be relied on to quickly restore the line.

 Problem Overview